 Description of Syntax: An alternative statement consists of the following elements:

-The keyword switch indicates the beginning of a switch statement.
+The keyword switch indicates the beginning of a switch expression.
 It is followed by an expression to switch over and the individual cases in a block of curly brackets.

 A case consists of an expression (expression1 or expression3 above) to be matched against expression.
-If an individual match succeeds, the related value expression will be evaluated and determines the (result) value of the switch statement.
+If an individual match succeeds, the related value expression will be evaluated and determines the (result) value of the switch expression.
 The implicit variable VALUE may be used within the value expression in order to refer to the evaluated value of expression.

 Optionally, a default case can be given which is considered if none of the previous cases matches.
-In that case, the expression stated behind the default will be evaluated and determines the (result) value of the switch statement.
+In that case, the expression stated behind the default will be evaluated and determines the (result) value of the switch expression.

 Example: